 A wooden outdoor dining set is a great way to expand your seating capacity while keeping your customers safe, breathing fresh air outdoors.
 The risks of contracting Coronavirus outdoors are significantly less, which is good news for customers and your servers alike.

 It is also essential to do everything you can to keep your customers safe, as case numbers of the Delta variant increase through a time when more restrictions are set to be lifted.
-A set of well-placed outdoor dining tables and chairs can make a real difference to keeping the Delta variant, which is significantly more contagious, under control.
+A set of well-placed garden coffee tables and wooden garden chairs can make a real difference in keeping the Delta variant, which is significantly more contagious, under control.